RandomPerson365/google-clone/README.md

-GOOGLe clone using basic HTML and CSS
+GOOGLE clone using basic HTML and CSS